What is a Chiari malformation?

 Other procedure that might be necessary include:

-Untethering – this applies to some children with type I Chiari malformation where they have a tethered spinal cord, so a procedure to untether and separate the spinal cord is carried out to release tension in the spine.
+- Untethering – this applies to some children with a Type I Chiari malformation where they have a tethered spinal cord, so a procedure to untether and separate the spinal cord is carried out to release tension on the spine.

 Which kind of specialist treats Chiari malformations?

-A neurologist, or a neurosurgeon, diagnoses and treats Chiari malformations, however, patients benefit the most from a team approach, in which neurosurgeons collaborate with other specialists, such as cardiologists, otolaryngologists and gastroenterologists.
+A neurologist, or a neurosurgeon, diagnoses and treats Chiari malformations, however, patients benefit the most from a team approach, in which neurosurgeons collaborate with other specialists, such as cardiologists, otolaryngologists and gastroenterologists.11-13-2012 10-17-2023